webdevphilh/webdevphilh/README.md

 ### Hi there 👋

 Hello there, my name is Philip.
 I started my journey on development in the last december.
 In the long run I want to make a work change into frontend development.
-It´s hat to learn besites my job but I try to focus every free minute.
+It´s hard to learn besites my job but I try to focus every free minute.
 It´s so fun to learn about this whole world.

 - 🔭 I’m currently working on ...